Welcome to LRNT 526 – Inquiry into Contemporary Issues in Learning Technologies

 - Twitter: @irwindev

-- One-on-one or team online video meeting: Make an appointment with the instructor via email, text or Twitter
+- One-on-one or team online video or phone meetings: Please arrange a time with the instructor via email or Twitter.

 To the class via the General Discussion Forum in Moodle (use this forum to ask course-related questions of the instructor that may be shared for the benefit of the whole class).